Thomas Cajetan: Religion and Philosophy

+the ancient doctors of the Church, in a certain way seems to have inherited the intellect of all.'"
+This would further influence the Church, and in 1923, by Pope Pius XI in Studiorum Ducem, made St. Thomas Aquinas officially titled as the Common Doctor (or Universal Doctor) of the Church, in Latin: Doctor Communis.

 Views on papal authority

 Against the Council of Pisa's advocacy of conciliarism, which placed the authority of a general council above the pope's authority, Cajetan responded that a general council could only judge a pope if the pope had become a heretic.
 In the case of a wicked but non-heretical pope, Cajetan insisted that resistance is sufficient to reduce abuses, while deposition is inadmissible as a council convened without a pope would be "headless" (using the scriptural analogy of the relationship between sheep and their shepherd).
 In the case of heresy, however, Cajetan wrote that an exceptional general council could be convened to grant the reigning pope a fair hearing, and if he was judged to be in heresy, the council could act to sever the bond between the man holding the papacy and the office itself.
 However, he denied that this action constituted the council acting over the pope, which he regarded as theologically impossible.
 Rather, he considered that such an action merely indicated that the council could undo the election of that particular man to the office of the pope (since the election was also performed by human beings).
 Cajetan, building on similar discussions from John of Paris and Augustinus Triumphus regarding the removal of heretical popes, interpreted Titus 3:10 as saying that a heretical pope should be deposed after two admonitions.